Supreme Court Decision Delivers Blow To Workers' Rights

 Notably, Ginsburg's dissent is five pages longer than the majority's opinion.
 And Gorsuch spends time in his opinion to respond point by point to the minority's arguments.

-The ruling came in three cases — potentially involving tens of thousands of non-union employees — brought against Ernst & Young LLP, Epic Systems Corporation and Murphy Oil USA, Inc.
+The ruling came in three cases — potentially involving tens of thousands of nonunion employees — brought against Ernst & Young LLP, Epic Systems Corp. and Murphy Oil USA Inc.

 Each required its individual employees, as a condition of employment, to waive their rights to join a class-action suit.
 In all three cases, employees tried to sue together, maintaining that the amounts they could obtain in individual lawsuits were dwarfed by the legal fees they would have to pay as individuals to bring their cases under the private arbitration procedures required by the company.